 Join the Home Fire Campaign

-Your help is needed to reduce death and injury from home fires by 25% by 2020.
+Your help is needed to reduce death and injury from home fires by 25%.

 What is the Home Fire Campaign?

 Each year, the Red Cross responds to nearly 64,000 disasters, the vast majority of which are home fires.
-So we set a goal to reduce fire-related deaths and injuries in the US by 25% by 2020.
+So we set a goal to reduce fire-related deaths and injuries in the US by 25%.

 Sound the Alarm.
 Save a Life.